 - Contact your healthcare provider if you receive an unexpected bill.

-- Answer unsolicited calls, emails, texts, or letters.
+- Don’t answer unsolicited calls, emails, texts, or letters.

-- Let anyone other than your doctor see your medical records.
+- Don’t let anyone other than your doctor see your medical records.

-- Share personal information like your SSN or Medicare number through unofficial channels.
+- Don’t share personal information like your SSN or Medicare number through unofficial channels.

 Get help recovering from Medicare scams

-Even if you do everything right, it’s still possible for your Medicare information to be compromised.
-Or, scammers could get access to your Social Security number, or other personal details, and use it to commit health care fraud.
-If that happens, you need LifeLock’s expertise and protection on your side.
+Even if you do everything right, it’s still possible for your Medicare information to be compromised, which is why LifeLock is so valuable when scammers get access to your Social Security number or other personal details and use them to commit healthcare fraud.
+If that happens, you need expert support on your side.

 FAQs